geodynamics/aspect/doc/sphinx/user/methods/basic-equations/2d-models.md

 \end{align}
 ```
 The entry in the $(3,3)$ position of this tensor may be surprising.
-It disappears, however, when taking the (three-dimensional) divergence of the stress, as is done in {math:numref}`eq:stokes-1`, because the divergence applies the $z$ derivative to all elements of the last row - and the assumption above was that all $z$ derivatives are zero; consequently whatever lives in the third row of the strain rate tensor does not matter.
+It disappears, however, when taking the (three-dimensional) divergence of the stress, as is done in {math:numref}`eq:stokes-1`, because the divergence applies the $z$ derivative to all elements of the last row - and the assumption above was that all $z$ derivatives are zero; consequently, whatever lives in the third row of the strain rate tensor does not matter.

 # Comments on the final set of equations